Manuel Kamytzes: Family

-Manuel married around 1170, but his wife's name is unknown.
-He is known to have had a daughter—the Greek historian Konstantinos Varzos suggests the possible name of Maria for her, after Manuel's mother—who was forced by Alexios III to divorce her husband and marry Dobromir in 1198.
+Kamytzes married around 1170, but his wife's name is unknown.
+He is known to have had a daughter—the Greek historian Konstantinos Varzos suggests the possible name of Maria for her, after his mother—who was forced by Alexios III to divorce her husband and marry Dobromir in 1198.
 He also had a son, named John Kamytzes.
 After his death and the sack of Constantinople in 1204, his family fled to Nicaea.
 Based on their estates listed in the partition of the Byzantine Empire by the Crusaders, the Kamytzai were among the four largest landowners in the Empire.
 The family was still considered one of the most prominent aristocratic clans by George Pachymeres in the late 13th century, but few notable members are known.